-In 1840, Wallace participated in the Battle of Plum Creek, and in the Spring of 1842, fought against Mexican General Adrian Woll’s invasion of Texas.
+In 1840, Wallace participated in the Battle of Plum Creek and, in the Spring of 1842, fought against Mexican General Adrian Woll’s invasion of Texas.

-Later that year, he volunteered for the Somervell Raid across the Rio Grande River and afterwards, joined a splinter group that was later called the Mier Expedition, to further penetrate into Mexico.
+Later that year, he volunteered for the Somervell Raid across the Rio Grande and, afterward, joined a splinter group that was later called the Mier Expedition to penetrate Mexico further.
 However, the group was surrounded and captured by a force ten times their size.
-Forced into central Mexico, the men were able to escape, but were quickly recaptured and forced to participate in what became known as the “Black Bean Incident.”
-This was a “lottery,” in which black and white beans were placed in a crock, in a 1 to 10 ratio.
+Forced into central Mexico, the men could escape but were quickly recaptured and forced to participate in what became known as the “Black Bean Incident.”
+This was a “lottery,” in which black and white beans were placed in a crock in a 1 to 10 ratio.
 Those who drew a black bean were executed, while a white bean meant prison.
-Wallace was one of the “lucky” ones, drawing a white bean and soon found himself on an 800 mile forced march to the Perote Prison in Vera Cruz.
-After a petition was signed by a number of U.S. Congressmen, he was released and after his return to Texas, joined in the Mexican-American War after returning to Texas.
+Wallace was one of the “lucky” ones, drawing a white bean, and soon found himself on an 800-mile forced march to the Perote Prison in Vera Cruz.
+After several U.S. Congressmen signed a petition, he was released and joined the Mexican-American War after returning to Texas.